ANT 601. Free Trade, Fair Trade: Independent Entrepreneurs in the Global Market. (3 h)

 ANT 661.
 Evolution of Human Behavior.
 (3 h)

 The application of Darwinian principles to the study of human nature and culture.
-Considers the existence, origin, and manifestation of human behavioral universals and the theoretical and practical implications of individual variability.
+Considers the existence, origin, and manifestation of human behavioral universals and the theoretical and practical implications of individual study.

 ANT 662.
 Medical Anthropology.
 (3 h)